ollxel/ColAI_ollxel/README.md

 # 🧠 WebSim Neural Collaborative Interface

-> ⚠️ This project is designed to run **exclusively inside WebSim** — it relies on WebSim's internal LLM API and GGUF model handling.
+> ⚠️ This project is designed to run **exclusively inside WebSim** — it relies on WebSim's internal LLM API handling.
 >
 > ✅ First public commit: **May 9, 2025**